expretio/capnp-maven-plugin/README.md

 ### Description

-The Cap'n Proto maven plugin provides dynamic compilation of capnproto's definition schemas at build time.
+The [Cap'n Proto](http://capnproto.org) maven plugin provides dynamic compilation of capnproto's definition schemas at build time.
 Generated java classes are automatically added to project source.

+This plugin makes use of [capnp-harness](https://github.com/expretio/capnp-harness) which integrates the [capnp schema compiler](https://github.com/sandstorm-io/capnproto) and the [capnp java plugin](https://github.com/dwrensha/capnproto-java).

 ### Usage
 ---------

-The simplest configuration will compile all schema definition files in default schema directory.
+The simplest configuration will compile all schema definition files contained in default schema directory.

 ```xml
 <plugin>